cockroachdb/docs/v22.1/schema-design-indexes.md

 An [_index_](indexes.html) is a [logical object](schema-design-overview.html#database-schema-objects) that helps [CockroachDB queries](query-data.html) find data more efficiently.
 When you create an index, CockroachDB creates a copy of the columns selected for the index, and then sorts the rows of data by indexed column values, without sorting the values in the table itself.

-CockroachDB automatically creates an index on the table's [vehicles_pkey key](vehicles_pkey-key.html) columns.
-This index is called the *vehicles_pkey index*.
-The vehicles_pkey index helps CockroachDB more efficiently scan rows, as sorted by the table's vehicles_pkey key columns, but it does not help find values as identified by any other columns.
+CockroachDB automatically creates an index on the table's [primary key](vehicles_pkey-key.html) columns.
+This index is called the *primary index*.
+The primary index helps CockroachDB more efficiently scan rows, as sorted by the table's primary key columns, but it does not help find values as identified by any other columns.

-*Secondary indexes* (i.e., all indexes that are not the vehicles_pkey index) improve the performance of queries that identify rows with columns that are not in a table's vehicles_pkey key.
+*Secondary indexes* (i.e., all indexes that are not the primary index) improve the performance of queries that identify rows with columns that are not in a table's primary key.
 CockroachDB automatically creates secondary indexes for columns with a [`UNIQUE` constraint](unique.html).

 This page provides best-practice guidance on creating secondary indexes, with a simple example based on Cockroach Labs' fictional vehicle-sharing company, [MovR](movr.html).